JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 Nice to have things, which are not strictly required but obviously improves the score.
 - Ideally the project should be hosted on GitHub, which could have the continuous integration/testing set up.
 - Include some benchmark and profiling code in your examples, which can show us how well you have dealt with the question of performance.
-- Some parallelization attempts either by multi-processing, multi-threadding, or CUDA.
+- Some parallelization attempts either by multi-processing, multi-threading, or CUDA.
 Do not forget to show the improvement.
 - Documentation with a webpage using Documenter.jl.

 Here are some examples of how the project could look like: